Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)

 ROTATOR CUFF INJURY TREATMENT

-Treatment of rotator cuff injuries focuses on decreasing pain and swelling of the tendon, preserving normal range of motion, strengthening muscles important to shoulder function, and restoring normal shoulder mechanics.
+Treatment of rotator cuff injuries focuses on decreasing pain and swelling of the tendon, preserving or restoring normal range of motion, strengthening muscles important to shoulder function, and restoring normal shoulder mechanics.
 The first goal of treatment is to preserve the ability to move the shoulder.
 In many people, a decreased ability to move the shoulder means that they use the joint less frequently, which can further reduce range of motion and lead to a frozen shoulder.
 (See "Patient information: Frozen shoulder (Beyond the Basics)".)

 There are two basic options for treatment: conservative, non-surgical treatments and surgery.
 Conservative treatment is discussed here while surgical treatment is discussed later (see 'Surgical repair of rotator cuff tears' below).